 Options for GCSE are discussed with pupils and parents and generally decided with the pupil when she is in Year 9.
 An options evening is held in the Spring Term for parents and pupils to discuss opportunities with subject staff, the Deputy Head and the Head.
-They can take up to 4 optional subjects (depending on Science choices) from Geography, History, RS, PE, French, Spanish, German, Art, Dance, Graphics, Business Studies, Home Economics, Drama, ICT, Textiles and Music.
+They can take up to 4 optional subjects from Geography, History, RPE, PE, French, Spanish, Art, Dance, Graphics, Business Studies, Home Economics, Drama, Computing, I-Media, Textiles and Music.
 Students who study Combined Science are also provided with literacy and numeracy support 4 periods a week through our Study Plus programme.
 All pupils study PSHEE, Careers and Games.
 There is also the opportunity for undertaking work experience at the end of Year 10.